HiPPO Zoo: Explicit Memory Mechanisms for Interpretable State Space Models: Acknowledgments

 \section{Acknowledgments}

-Research reported in this publication was supported by the National Institute Of Mental Health of the National Institutes of Health under Award Number R01MH125430 and by the National Science Foundation through the Traineeship in the Advancement of Surgical Technologies, Award Number 2125528.
+We thank four anonymous reviewers for their helpful feedback.
+Research reported in this publication was supported by the National Institute of Mental Health of the National Institutes of Health under Award Number R01MH125430 and by the National Science Foundation through the Traineeship in the Advancement of Surgical Technologies, Award Number 2125528.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health or the National Science Foundation.